 What Causes Snoring: Its Effect On Oral Health

-- Nasal problems: Chronic nasal congestion may be what causes snoring by obstructing the air flow when breathing.
+- Chronic nasal congestion can cause snoring by obstructing the airflow when breathing.

-Other risk factors that contribute to what causes snoring include the following:
+Other risk factors that contribute to snoring include:

-- Being 40 years of age or older tend to snore more than younger people
+- Age: People 40 years of age or older tend to snore more than younger people

 - Family history of snoring